graalvm/graal-languages-demos/graalpy/graalpy-micronaut-guide/README.md

 ## 7. GraalVM Native Executable

+*Note: Generating GraalVM native executable of Java applications that make use of Graal languages and virtual threads at the same time is supported only on GraalVM JDK 23+.
+Notably, virtual threads support is unconditionally reachable in Micronaut framework and therefore this applies also to our example.*

 ### 7.1.
 Native Executable metadata

 The [GraalVM](https://www.graalvm.org/) Native Image compilation requires metadata to properly run code that uses [dynamic proxies](https://www.graalvm.org/latest/reference-manual/native-image/metadata/#dynamic-proxy).